 Landlords use their time and money wisely by leasing their home.
 Rather than waiting around for a piece of property to be sold, they can make some extra money by renting it in the meantime.
 This is useful, especially when the housing market is slow.
 For homeowners who are still being impacted by the 2008 recession, renting to own could be a great way to continue investing in the property.

 From the tenant’s perspective in a rent to own agreement, the leasing period could be a great time to improve his or her credit score.
 A landlord can report a tenant's timely payments to the credit bureau.
 After a few years have passed, the tenant will likely have built good credit.
 Additionally, the tenant can familiarize themselves with the neighborhood before purchasing.

 On the other hand, some rent to own agreements can have major pitfalls.
+You should not rent to own if you feel that you are being scammed.
 The rent to own business has a reputation for luring unsuspecting homebuyers into fraud or a scam.
-Read more about rent to own scams here.
-Moreover, buyers who rent to own could get ripped off if the purchase price they initially agreed on turns out to be more than the market value when they eventually buy the home.
+The purchase price you initially agree on night turn out to be more than the market value when you eventually buy the home.

 Rent to own can also get tricky when it comes to home title issues.
 In some states, previous rent to own tenants can cause legal problems with the title, if they're still interested in purchasing.
 In this case, the landlord would have to complete a Quiet Title action to disassociate the tenant from the property.
 In addition, a rent to own contract may become void if the tenant discovers that the landlord is in the process of foreclosing the home.
 It’s a wise idea for you to undergo a title search and background history to ensure the landlord is credible.